Brazil–Timor-Leste relations: Cultural relations

 The shared Portuguese language has been an important linkage between these two states.
 As mentioned above, the Brazilian government has facilitated training programs for Portuguese language teachers to work with Portuguese teachers in Timor-Leste.
 Brazil's commitment to this program has appeared several times in the relations between these states.

 Due to their shared history as Portuguese colonies, both Brazil and Timor-Leste are member states of the Community of Portuguese Language Countries.
 The CPLP not only acts as a cultural tie, but also as a political bloc for political cooperation with the following general objectives: political and diplomatic coordination, namely to reinforce its presence on the international stage; cooperation on a variety of governance areas; creation of project to promote the diffusion of the Portuguese language.
-For example, the Tenth Summit of Heads of State and Government of the Community of Portuguese Speaking Countries was held in July 2014 in Dili, Timor-Leste.
+For example, the Tenth Summit of Heads of State and Government of the Community of Portuguese Language Countries was held in July 2014 in Dili, Timor-Leste.
 Key policies resulting from this summit included the launch of Juntos Contra A Fome (Together Against Hunger) and the accession of Equatorial Guinea to the organization.

 An interesting note is the involvement of a prominent Brazilian born diplomat, Sérgio Vieira de Mello during the establishment of Timor-Leste as an independent state.
 Acting as the Special Representative of the Secretary General overseeing the transition to peace, Vieira de Mello spent three years overseeing the successful effort to build the state's institutional framework.
 The Timorese Parliament even established a Sérgio Vieira de Mello Human Rights Award.